julbyk/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

 To calculate the mean total number of steps per day the new dataset is generated where the number of steps is summed for each day.
-The data is summarized and shows on the histogram plot.
-There are many days where there total number of steps taken is 0.
+The data is summarized on the histogram plot.
+There are many days where there total number of steps is zero.
 In fact, there are no measurements done during these days.

 ```r